 Contactless credit cards and debit cards are a safe and secure way to pay for things for many reasons.
 When you choose to ‘tap’ over ‘swipe,’ you avoid the threat of skimmers installed on the device that could steal your financial information from your card’s mag stripe.

-If you have questions about contactless credit cards and debt cares, a Personal Banker from FNBO would be happy to answer them.
-Give us a call today or chat with a Personal Banker by downloaded the Twig by FNBO app.
+If you have questions about contactless credit cards and debt cards, a Personal Banker from FNBO would be happy to answer them.
+Give us a call today.

 Cards are issued by First National Bank of Omaha (FNBO®) pursuant to a license from Visa U.S.A., Inc. Visa and Visa Signature are registered trademarks of Visa International Service Association and used under license.